Natasha Scharf

-Natasha Scharf is an author, disc jockey, presenter and journalist best known for her work publicising gothic, rock, metal and progressive metal music and subcultures.
+Natasha Scharf is a British author, disc jockey, presenter and journalist best known for her work publicising gothic, rock, metal and progressive metal music and subcultures.
 Since 2019, she has been the Deputy Editor of Prog.

 Her first book, Worldwide Gothic, an exploration of the development of the worldwide goth scene, was published on 23 June 2011 by Independent Music Press.
 A Czech language edition of the book called Gotický Svět was published by Volvox Globator in Autumn 2012.

-Natasha Scharf was the founding editor of Meltdown Magazine (April 2000 – April 2004) and presenter of the spin-off radio show, Natasha's Batcave, on TotalRock until 2010.
+Scharf was the founding editor of Meltdown Magazine (April 2000 – April 2004) and presenter of the spin-off radio show, Natasha's Batcave, on TotalRock until 2010.
 She originally joined TotalRock in 2001 as a presenter and producer for a 6-week stint on what was then called "the meltdown show".
 She went on to guest present on mid-morning, drivetime and Anarchy on the Airwaves evening show before developing the Batcave show around 2004.
 The last Batcave show was broadcast in 2010.
-Natasha was also main researcher and assistant producer on Beyond the Pale – a documentary on the goth scene that was broadcast on BBC Radio 1 on 4 November 2002.
+Scharf was also main researcher and assistant producer on Beyond the Pale – a documentary on the goth scene that was broadcast on BBC Radio 1 on 4 November 2002.